Why Family Patterns Repeat

 Parentification and Family Roles

-Family roles also tend to repeat across generations.
+Family roles often repeat across generations.

 Children who became: